jamii/jamii.github.com/resume.md

 #### Nov 2013 - Jan 2016

+> Jamie brought a degree of rigor and theoretical knowledge that took the company to places we never could have gone otherwise.
+From exploring the implications of language semantics to building high performance database engines, he didn't just help us get things done, he helped us get them done right.
+As a result, we were able to explore in weeks what could've easily taken years
+>
+> -- <cite>Chris Granger, CEO, Eve</cite>

 * Together with the CEO built a language and IDE which secured a [$2.3m seed round](https://techcrunch.com/2014/10/01/eve-raises-2-3m-to-rethink-programming/) from Andreessen Horowitz.

 * Created a [live relational language](http://witheve.com/philosophy/) based on temporal-logic extensions of datalog.